Tush8/Hello-World/README.md

 # Hello-World

-Hi,My name is Tushank Bangalkar.I'm Cmputer science and Engineering Student.
+Hi,My name is Tushank Bangalkar.I'm Computer science and Engineering Student.
-I like to learn programmming and Application devlopment.
+I like to learn new programmming languages and work on it's Application devlopment.
-The motto behind this Github account is to make basic prgrams and its application project available for others.
+The motto behind this Github account is to make basic programs and its application project available for others.